bencebosko/SpringBackendStarter/README.md

 * The application is listening on the configured host and port

 ### Containerization
+To dockerize the application do the following steps:

-* For containerization, first package your application running `mvn clean package`
+* Package your application running `mvn clean package`
 * Copy the **jar file** from the `target` directory into the `docker/services/spring-backend` directory
 * Open the `Dockerfile` and set your own environment variables and arguments
 * Run the `build.sh` script to build the image (the name of the image can be changed in the script)